Illustrative photo

 Case History

-In May 2023, peaceful residents in Komsomolsk-on-Amur, as well as the villages of Khurba and Molodezhny, were subjected to searches at night because of their religion.
-The investigation initiated a criminal case against 10 believers — Vasiliy Bondarev and his mother Irina, Sergey Sachnev and his wife Ulita, Nikolay Kovadnev, Ivan Nikitin, Mikhail Dorofeev, Radion Shitov, Marina Voytko and Svetlana Zharkova.
-They were charged with involving others in the activity of a banned organization.
+In May 2023, civilians in the city of Komsomolsk-on-Amur, as well as the village of Khurba and the village of Molodezhniy, were subjected to night searches because of their religion.
+The investigation initiated a criminal case against 10 believers: Vasiliy Bondarev and his mother Irina, Sergey Sachnev and his wife Ulita, Nikolay Kovadnev, Ivan Nikitin, Mikhail Dorofeev, Radion Shitov, Marina Voytko and Svetlana Zharkova.
+They were charged with involvement in the activities of a banned organization.
 In 2024, the prosecutor’s office returned the case to the investigator twice.
-In October the case went to court.
+In October of the same year, it went to court.
+All the defendants were included in the Rosfinmonitoring list, which made it difficult for them to pay bills and dispose of their property.
+In October 2025, the court sentenced Dorofeev, Kovadnev and Shitov to 6 years of suspended sentence, and the Bondarevs, the Sachnevs, Zharkova, Voytko and Nikitin to 2 years of suspended sentence.
+Among the convicts are 5 people over 60.

 Timeline